Campgrounds rolling out new safety guidelines as they get ready for a busy memorial day weekend

 “You can still practice more the social distance, there’s more room when your home your kinda of more confined,” said Escoffery-Volz.

-Both those campgrounds are hoping that the crowds will bring back some of that business they may have lost, but otherwise they’re just hoping families can get out and enjoy the weather.
+Both of the campgrounds are hoping that the crowds will bring back some of that business they may have lost, but otherwise they’re just hoping families can get out and enjoy the weather.